 10 Best Hairstyles for Round Faces to Take on Board Right Now

 As we have previously mentioned, a messy bob is the best bet for round face owners.
 Look at this choppy bob: it’s all layers and pieces.
-Coupled with a middle part, it looks startling and slimming.
+Coupled with a middle part, it looks startling and definitely slims a round face.

 A very short pixie can be balanced by a spiky top and contrasting pieces on the sides, which makes it another great hairstyle for round faces.

 This Indian girl works straight silky lob with face framing layers and razored tips.

-Get inspired by this razor cut hairstyle that falls just a bit bellow the chin and draws attention away from the round cheeks.
+Get inspired by this razor cut hairstyle that falls just a bit below the chin and draws attention away from the round cheeks.
 A good way to balance your round face.

 When choosing updos, make sure you follow the same rules as for any hairstyle for round faces – asymmetry, side-swept tresses, added height and length, for example delivered with a side twist.

 You can also consider a long layered haircut to complement a round face.
 However, keep in mind that it’s vital to have the first layer hitting at your jaw and cascading down.
 This helps shift the focus away from the cheeks.

 This chin length cut is cute and flattering, as it features defined choppy strands and side bangs that give an illusion of a longer shape to a round face.

 A long wispy fringe is your universally-flattering go-to option for a round face.

-And this Koreanlady shows that a round-brushed hairstyle can be lengthening, too.
-The elevated top, long thin bangs and vertical color streaks all work together to produce the desired effect.
+And this Korean lady shows that a round-brushed hairstyle can be lengthening, too.
+The elevated top, long thin bangs and vertical color streaks all work together to produce the desired effect on a round face.

-Side shavedand undercut hairstyles offer asymmetry that suits round faces.
+Side shaved and undercut hairstyles offer asymmetry that suits round faces.

 This jaw-dropping cut is a pretty example of how you can balance your round face.

-Well, we’ve presented a broad choice of cute and chic hairstyles to find something to your liking.
+Well, we’ve presented a broad choice of cute and chic haircuts for round faces to suit any taste.
 It’s a nice start for creating your own ‘do by adding customized colors, styling and texture, while taking into account your individual preferences.
 We go on searching for trends and inspo, and hope to stumble across your stunning photos soon!